metio/terraform-provider-k8s/docs/data-sources/networkfirewall_services_k8s_aws_firewall_policy_v1alpha1_manifest.md

 Optional:

-- `publish_metric_action` (Attributes) Stateless inspection criteria that publishes the specified metrics to AmazonCloudWatch for the matching packet.
-This setting defines a CloudWatch dimensionvalue to be published. (see [below for nested schema](#nestedatt--spec--firewall_policy--stateless_custom_actions--action_definition--publish_metric_action))
+- `publish_metric_action` (Attributes) Stateless inspection criteria that publishes the specified metrics to Amazon CloudWatch for the matching packet.
+This setting defines a CloudWatch dimension value to be published. (see [below for nested schema](#nestedatt--spec--firewall_policy--stateless_custom_actions--action_definition--publish_metric_action))

 <a id="nestedatt--spec--firewall_policy--stateless_custom_actions--action_definition--publish_metric_action"></a>
 ### Nested Schema for `spec.firewall_policy.stateless_custom_actions.action_definition.publish_metric_action`